drts01/notes/stackedit/presentations/2020-py-env.md

 Writing Python code is quite enjoyable.
 This until you realize that one project's dependencies are not compatible with another's.
 Or, the version of Python differs from your laptop to production.
 This is a frustrating experience.
 It does not have to be like this.
 Today there a few tools, when combined, can prevent this pain.

+This presentation will preserve the sanity of developers and systems engineers, of novice and intermediate expertise with Python.
 Pythonistas, novice to intermediate, system engineers and developers can all have their sanity preserved by this presentation.

 --